t8js/react-router/README.md

 [Route state live demo](https://codesandbox.io/p/sandbox/sgvdfg?file=%252Fsrc%252FApp.tsx)<br>
 [Typed route state live demo](https://codesandbox.io/p/sandbox/qnd87w?file=%2Fsrc%2FShapeSection.tsx)

-## Type-safe routing
+## Type safety

 Type-safe routing is as an optional enhancement.
-It's enabled by supporting route patterns created with a type-safe URL builder like `url-shape` together with a schema created with `zod` or `yup`.
+It's enabled by supporting route patterns created with a type-safe URL builder like *url-shape* together with a schema created with *zod* or *yup*.
 This approach allows for gradual or partial adoption of type-safe routing in an application.

 ```tsx
 import { A, useRoute } from "@t8/react-router";